 Getting the Instruments .zip and the capsule_container.rar

-To get the factory defaults, you need the before mentioned instruments .zip and the capsule_container.rar.
+To get to factory defaults, you need the aforementioned instruments .zip and the capsule_container.rar.
 There are two ways to find these:

 1) Restoring from a Backup

 If you have backed up your downloaded files on installation as asked to do in the Installation Guide, just go to your backup and find these two files.

 2) Re-Downloading using Manual Links